Home > Radiology Technology > Degree & Certificate Options

 Radiologic Technology: Associate of Applied Science

-Upon completion of the program, you will receive an Associate's Degree of Applied Science in Radiologic Technology.
-The accredited, hospital-based training program lasts 23 months and provides hands-on and classroom training.
+Upon completing the program, you’ll earn an Associate of Applied Science (AAS) degree in Radiologic Technology.
+This accredited, hospital-based training program spans 23 months, offering both hands-on and classroom education.

-Note: We do accept credits from other institutions to fulfill the prerequisites to apply to the Radiology Technology Program, but students must complete 15 credit hours from PPSC to be resident eligible to receive the degree from us.
+Note: We accept credits from other institutions to fulfill the prerequisites for the Radiologic Technology program.
+However, students must complete 15 credit hours at PPSC to be eligible to receive the degree.

 Degree Requirements